cmarcum/TVHookupNetworks/README.md

 # TVContacts.Rdata
  This R data object contains two network objects (depends on the network package from statnet).

-1) GraysAnatomy Gray's Anatomy dataset of every on-screen or discussed romantic/sexual contact between characters in the first six  seasons of the show.
+1) GreysAnatomy Grey's Anatomy dataset of every on-screen or discussed romantic/sexual contact between characters in the first six  seasons of the show.
 Sourced from Ben Lind's blog: http://badhessian.org/author/benjamin/

 2) TheLWord The L Word dataset representing every on-screen or discussed romantic/sexual contact between characters of the entire  series of the show.
 Sourced from archival methods.